lmnawrocki/lmnawrocki.github.io/lab13/index.md

 Above are some videos taken right around the same time showing that my PID behavior is really inconsistent.
 Sometimes it turns, sometimes it doesn't.
 Sometimes it overshoots, sometimes it doesn't.
 I can't figure out how to make sense of my gyroscope's behavior and use it to lead to consistent results.
 I have a low pass filter.
 While my gains cause it to turn slowly, I found that turning them too high led to significant overshoot that my robot would fail to correct for.

+See [here](https://lmnawrocki.github.io/lab13/#angular-pid) for some code snippets and discussion on the code.

+All of the bad things I said about gyroscopes in previous labs are re-instated.

 ### part two: blind little buggin' DVD
 After discussing that things weren't working with Johnathan and some other students in lab, I realized that I could get my robot to hit a lot of the waypoints just by employing a simple algorithm that tried to keep the robot a certain distance from the walls.